virtual-labs/exp-decryption-aes-au/experiment/procedure.md

 ### Procedure

-Welcome to Experiment 6: AES Plaintext Decryption Simulator!
+ AES Plaintext Decryption Simulator!
 Transitioning from DES, delve into the Advanced Encryption Standard (AES) and its Decryption Process

 → Initiate by entering the Hex Value of encrypted ciphertext from experiment 5.